-Amyotrophic Lateral sclerosis (ALS), is a neuromuscular disease.
-It begins as a muscular weakness, but gradually causes paralysis of the entire body.
-The condition is also often referred to as motor neuron or Lou Gehrig’s Disease.
-The condition is more common amongst the male population.
+Amyotrophic Lateral sclerosis (ALS) is a neuromuscular disease.
+It begins as muscular weakness but gradually causes paralysis of the entire body.
+The condition is also referred to as motor neuron or Lou Gehrig’s Disease.
+The situation is more common amongst the male population.
 Understanding the basis of (ALS) will help plan better strategies for their loved ones.

-Amyotrophic Lateral sclerosis (ALS), is a neuromuscular disease.
-It begins as a muscular weakness, but slowly causes paralysis of the entire body.
-The condition is also often referred to as motor neuron or Lou Gehrig’s Disease.
-The condition is more common amongst the men population.
-Understanding the basis of ALS would help plan better strategies for their loved one.
+Amyotrophic Lateral sclerosis (ALS) is a neuromuscular disease.
+It begins as muscular weakness but slowly causes paralysis of the entire body.
+The condition is also referred to as motor neuron or Lou Gehrig’s Disease.
+The situation is more common amongst the men population.
+Understanding the basis of ALS would help plan better strategies for their loved ones.

 Symptoms of Amyotrophic Lateral Sclerosis

 In the initial stages, the symptoms of ALS are so mild and insignificant that they are often ignored.
 The common symptoms of ALS include the following: